cloudflare/workers-docs/content/reference/runtime/apis/cache.md

 ## Interacting with the Cloudflare Cache

 Conceptually, every individual zone on Cloudflare has its own cache space.
-There are three ways to interact with these cache spaces: using a browser, using [`fetch()`](/reference/runtime/apis/fetch) from a Worker, and using the Cache API from a Worker.
+There are three ways to interact with your cache:
+* In a browser
+* Use [`fetch()`](../fetch) from a Workers script
+* Use the Cache API from a Workers script.

-### From a Browser
+### In a Browser

-External requests from browsers check to see which zone a URL matches, and read through that zone's cache.
+External requests from browsers check the zone the URL matches, and reads through that cache.

-### From your Workers scripts
+### Fetch in a Workers script

-The Cache API provided by the Workers runtime always uses your own zone's cache, no matter what.
-You can never store a response in a different zone's cache.
-For these purposes, your workers.dev scripts are considered part of their own zone.
+The Cache API provided by the Workers runtime always uses the cach in your own zone, no matter what.
+You can never store a response in another zone's cache.
+This is why workers.dev scripts are considered part of their own zone.

 #### Using `fetch`

-Calling [`fetch()`](/reference/runtime/apis/fetch) from your Workers script checks to see if the URL matches a different zone.
+Calling [`fetch()`](../fetch) from your Workers script checks to see if the URL matches a different zone.
 If it does, it reads through that zone's cache.
 Otherwise, it reads through its own zone's cache, even if the URL is for a non-Cloudflare site.

-[`fetch()`](/reference/runtime/apis/fetch) requests a URL and automatically applies caching rules based on your Cloudflare settings.
-It does not allow you to modify objects before they reach cache, or inspect if an object is in cache before making a request.
+[`fetch()`](/reference/runtime/apis/fetch) requests a URL and automatically applies caching rules based on your Cloudflare settings. `fetch` does not allow you to modify objects before they reach the cache or inspect if an object is in the cache before making a request.

 #### Using `cache-default`

-The Cache API's `caches.default` Cache object allows you to:
+The `caches.default` Cache API Cache object allows you to:

-- fetch a response for a URL if and only if it is cached using `Cache.match()`.
+* Fetch a response for a URL if (and only if) it is cached using `Cache.match()`.
-- explicitly store a response in the cache using `Cache.put()`.
+* Explicitly store a response in the cache using `Cache.put()`.

-If your Worker uses the Cache API to store a response for a URL ...
+If your Workers script uses the Cache API to store a response for a URL ...

-- ... on your own zone, and that URL [is cacheable/has a Cache Everything page rule](https://support.cloudflare.com/hc/en-us/articles/115000150272-How-do-I-use-Cache-Everything-with-Cloudflare-), then every Worker on every zone which `fetch()`es that URL and every browser request will see the response your Worker stored.
+* ... on your own zone and that URL [is cacheable or has a _Cache Everything_ page rule](https://support.cloudflare.com/hc/en-us/articles/115000150272-How-do-I-use-Cache-Everything-with-Cloudflare-), then every Worker on every zone that `fetch()`es that URL and every browser request sees the response your Worker stored.
-- ... on a different Cloudflare zone, then the only way to retrieve that response is via your Worker's Cache API.
+* ... on a different Cloudflare zone, then the only way to retrieve that response is using a Workers Cache API.
-- ... on a non-Cloudflare site, then your own zone's Worker will see the response your Worker stored if it `fetch()`es that URL, but no other Worker or browser will see that response.
+* ... on a non-Cloudflare site, then your own zone's Worker sees the response your Worker stored if it `fetch()`es that URL, but no other Worker or browser sees that response.

 ## Expiring cache objects

-You can specify any TTL for an object via the `Cache-Control` header, or an absolute expiration date via the `Expires` header.
+You can specify any TTL for an object in the `Cache-Control` header or an absolute expiration date in the `Expires` header.
 If it is not accessed frequently enough, it may be evicted from cache.

-There are no guarantees about how long an object stays in cache.
+**Note:** There are no guarantees for how long an object stays in the cache.

-Setting the Cache-Control header on the response you put into the cache will modify the edge cache time.
-If you have Browser TTL set in the Cloudflare dashboard, it will override the client-facing TTL set by Cache-Control.
+Set the `Cache-Control` header on the response stored in cache modifies the edge-cache time.

+**Note:** The **Browser TTL** setting in your Cloudflare dashboard overrides the client-facing TTL set by `Cache-Control`.

 ## Examples

 ### Add Cache-Tag to response

-This script will add [cache tags](https://support.cloudflare.com/hc/en-us/articles/206596608-How-to-Purge-Cache-Using-Cache-Tags-Enterprise-only-) to the response corresponding to directories in the request.
-For example, the url `https://www.example.com/foo/bar/baz.jpg` will get the header:
+This script adds [cache tags](https://support.cloudflare.com/hc/en-us/articles/206596608-How-to-Purge-Cache-Using-Cache-Tags-Enterprise-only-) to the response corresponding to directories in the request.
+For example, the URL  `https://www.example.com/foo/bar/baz.jpg` gets the header:

 `Cache-Tag: www.example.com/foo/*,www.example.com/foo/bar/*`

 ```javascript